Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 ignore_errors = True
 ```

-Full documentation on mypy config options found here: TODO
+Full documentation on mypy config options found here: https://mypy.readthedocs.io/en/stable/config_file.html

 ## Typing tips and guidance for the Python SDK

 This is not intended to be a complete guide to typing in Python.
-This section covers some common typing scenarios encountered when working on the SDK and provides some tips.
+This section covers some common typing scenarios encountered when working on the SDK and provides some tips for you to get started.
 Typing is relatively new to Python, with over 20 PEPs and counting.
-Please check the `mypy` and `typing` documentation for the most up-to-date information.
+Please check the [mypy](https://mypy.readthedocs.io/en/stable/index.html) and [typing](https://docs.python.org/3/library/typing.html) documentation for the most up-to-date information.

-mypy's own common issues page: https://mypy.readthedocs.io/en/stable/common_issues.html

 ### Debug mypy with reveal_type and reveal_locals

-Sometimes `mypy` might raise an error that is difficult to understand -- luckily it is possible to debug mypy and see what it is thinking / what types it is inferring.
+Sometimes `mypy` might raise an error that is difficult to understand -- luckily it is possible to "debug" `mypy` and see what it is thinking / what types it is inferring.
-`reveal_type(expr)` and `reveal_locals()` are debugging functions recognized by mypy. `reveal_type(expr)` can be placed in code and will tell you the inferred static type of an expression.
+`reveal_type(expr)` and `reveal_locals()` are debugging functions recognized by `mypy`. `reveal_type(expr)` can be placed in code and will tell you the inferred static type of an expression.
 `reveal_locals()` can also be placed on any line and will tell you the inferred types of all local variables.

 ```python